-extract from ‘The Food Lover’s Guide to Europe’ by Cara Frost-Sharratt
+The following is an extract from ‘The Food Lover’s Guide to Europe’ by Cara Frost-Sharratt

-hilltops and palatial estates bordered by neat clusters of cypress trees.
+Tuscany is the Italy of road movies with its undulating landscape, ancient towns perched precariously on hilltops and palatial estates bordered by neat clusters of cypress trees.

 It is a land of intoxicating beauty, with both rural and urban settlements exemplifying Italy at its best.

 Specialities and Local Producers

 In Tuscany the food on the table is very much linked to its place of origin.
 There are relatively few steps involved from harvesting vegetables or hunting game to settling down to the finished dish.
 The lightest of touches is used to transform raw ingredients into meals but the flavours still sing on the palate.
 As with all regions of Italy, Tuscany has its speciality hams: here, it is the EU-protected prosciutto Toscano, which is a dry-cured ham that takes on the flavours of its garlic and rosemary rub.